metomi/rose/sphinx/user-guide/configuration-metadata.rst

 The ``State`` contains the actual states.
 The ``Trigger State`` column contains the trigger-mechanism's expected states.
 The states can be:

+..
+TODO - convert IT, IU, etc. markers in list and table below into symbols as in old docs - can't see a way of doing this from basic rst text docs.
+   Or at least put them in a different colour etc to make them stand out.

 ``IT`` - ``!!``
   trigger ignored
 ``IU`` - ``!``